CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 The labels (except local labels), symbols, scopes and regvars are defined inside scopes and visible inside them.
 The assembler create always global scope at begin.
 If scope doesn't exists then will be created.
 The nested scopes are allowed even if parent scope is temporary scope.
-The opened scope have parent that is previous scope.
+The opened scope has parent that is previous scope.
 Temporary scopes exists until first close.

 ### .section